bparanj/crystal/programming/rails/identify-users-backend.md

 Integrating Supabase Authentication with Ruby on Rails: Securely Matching JWT Tokens to Users

 To ensure your Ruby on Rails API recognizes which user a valid token belongs to, you'll need to extract and verify the user's information embedded within the token.
-Supabase uses JWT (JSON Web Tokens) for authentication, and these tokens typically contain identifiable user information, such as a user ID.
+Supabase uses JWT (JSON Web Tokens) for authentication, and these tokens  contain identifiable user information, such as a user ID.
 Here's how you can extract and utilize this information in your Rails API:

 ### 1. **Decode the JWT**